Configuring a Condition

 - melee_attack

-So here, the player will gain $100 when they attack a player/entity wielding a diamond sword in their main-hand, whilst the player is below Y level 0.
+In this example, the player gains $100 when they attack a player/entity wielding a diamond sword in their main-hand, whilst the player is below Y level 0.